gitlabhq/gitlab-runner/docs/shells/index.md

 powershell -noprofile -noninteractive -executionpolicy Bypass -command generated-windows-powershell.ps1
 ```

-This is how an example powershell script looks like:
+This is how an example PowerShell script looks like:

 ```bash
 $ErrorActionPreference = "Stop"